Skip to main content Skip to navigation

 Screening Round

 The Screening Round is the first major hurdle you’ll face in the competition.
 Submit your 2-minute video online for scoring by our judges.
-Five presenting teams will be selected from this first round.
+Four presenting teams will be selected from this first round.

 View Video Rubric